See if you qualify for free egg freezing.

 Medical and family history

 We will also review your and your family’s medical history.
-Unfortunately, this means that if you are adopted and cannot confirm your biological family’s medical history, you will not qualify.
+Unfortunately, this means that if you cannot confirm your biological family’s medical history, you will not qualify.

 Though not an exhaustive list of every condition that may disqualify a member, when reviewing your personal and family medical history, we look for personal and/or family history of: